-This weather station provides such information as temperature and humidity at a place on a colourful touch-screen display.
+We build this weather monitoring system using Arduino that provides information such as temperature and humidity on a color touch-screen display.
 It can also control the temperature through the touch-screen user interface when it exceeds the set threshold level.

 The digital console provides easy readouts of the data collected by the sensor.
 The touch-screen has a microSD card memory slot.
 So, it can be connected to a personal computer where data can be displayed, stored, and uploaded to websites, or used for data ingestion or distribution systems.
-The author’s prototype is shown in Fig. 1.

 It is the heart of the project.
 Temperature and humidity data, TFT touch input display, and device control inputs are processed through Arduino programming.

 This temperature and humidity sensor gives more accurate readings as compared to the popular DHT11 sensor.
-With this sensor, you can easily program to get humidity in %, temperature in °C and °F units.
-In this project, its output pin is connected to pin 11 of Arduino board.
+With this sensor, you can easily program to get humidity in %, and temperature in °C and °F units.
+In this project, its output pin is connected to pin 11 of the Arduino board.

-The module has a filtering capacitor and pull-up resistor inbuilt, but for the sensor you must use them externally, if required.
-Otherwise, performance of both is same.
+The module has a filtering capacitor and pull-up resistor inbuilt, but for the sensor, you must use them externally, if required.
+Otherwise, the performance of both is same.
 The sensor is also factory calibrated and hence easy to interface with microcontrollers.
 It can measure temperature from -40°C to +80°C and humidity from 0% to 100%.

-This popular bipolar NPN transistor is used as driver for switching the electrical appliance connected across the relay module.
+This popular bipolar NPN transistor is used as a driver for switching the electrical appliance connected across the relay module.